Print Version | Flyer | Safety Data Sheet | Guide Specification

 Acoustical Shielding for Floor & Wall Applications

-STOMP acoustical shielding is a limp, high density vinyl sheet material, formulated from environmentally friendly, ethylene vinyl acetate (EVA).
+STOMP acoustical shielding is a limp, high density acoustical grade polymer sheet material, formulated from environmentally friendly, polyolefin elastomer (POE).
 STOMP is a high quality, cost effective sound damping material designed to reduce sound transmission.

-STOMP is designed for use in both floor and wall applications to reduce both impact and airbourne noise.
+STOMP is designed for use in both floor and wall applications to reduce both impact and airborne noise.
 It is appropriate for commercial, industrial, and residential applications.
+STOMP’s design combines a dense and flexible POE sheet layer with a fibrous isolation layer.

-- For use in walls directly behind gypsum drywall; and in flooring applications directly under carpet, vinyl, tile, wood, laminate, and resilient floorings
+- For use in walls directly behind gypsum drywall; and in flooring applications directly under carpet, LVT, wood, engineered wood, and laminate floorings

 - Easy to install – reduces labor and production costs